wx-chevalier/Awesome-Lists-and-CheatSheets/Infrastructure/InfoSecurity/InfoSecurity-OpenSource-List.md

 - [wydomain #Project#](https://github.com/ring04h/wydomain): To Discover Subdomains Of Your Target Domain

+- [2021-Subfinder #Project#](https://github.com/projectdiscovery/subfinder): Subfinder is a subdomain discovery tool that discovers valid subdomains for websites.
+Designed as a passive framework to be useful for bug bounties and safe for penetration testing.

 ### Weak Passwd & Brute Force | 弱口令与暴力破解

 - [hydra #Project#](https://github.com/vanhauser-thc/thc-hydra): Number one of the biggest security holes are passwords, as every password security study shows.
 This tool is a proof of concept code, to give researchers and security consultants the possibility to show how easy it would be to gain unauthorized access from remote to a system.